caneruguz/.filterable/README.md

 complete	| no default	| Enter any function that you would like ran after the filtering by using `function(){}`

 ---
+### Style
+The code does not come with any CSS files but you can easily change the style components with the following class names.

+**.ft-reset** : The reset button

+**.filterable** : the form input field that filters the text

+You can also add more style elements to the div surrounding the html to fit with your existing layout.

+---
 ### Dependencies
 This code is designed to fit as many environments as possible.
 The only requirement is jQuery.
 Get the lates version here:
 [http://jquery.com/](http://jquery.com/)